Naomi Yamamoto: Nomination and Campbell ministry

 Yamamoto expressed interest in pursuing a career in provincial politics in June 2008, when there was speculation that long-time North Vancouver-Seymour MLA Daniel Jarvis was going to retire.
 While Jarvis kept his options open, North Vancouver-Lonsdale MLA Katherine Whittred did retire.
 In the subsequent BC Liberal Party nomination meeting for the riding, Yamamoto was challenged by former Member of Parliament Don Bell and former Vancouver city councillor Jennifer Clarke.
 Yamamoto was considered the underdog but defeated Bell in the second round of the preferential ballot.

 In the May 2009 general election, Yamamoto faced former District of North Vancouver mayor Janice Harris for the BC New Democratic Party (NDP), acupuncturist Michelle Corcos for the Green Party, former leader of the BC Reform Party Ron Gamble, and BC Conservative Party candidate Ian McLeod.
 While the riding was previously considered safe for the BC Liberals, Harris was also considered a star candidate for the NDP.
 Both candidates had awkward moments, with Yamamoto refusing to participate in an all-candidates forum sponsored by the local teacher's association.
 The North Shore Credit Union, of which Harris was a member and Yamamoto a board member, had donated $7,500 to the BC Liberal Party.
 Nonetheless, Yamamoto won the election, making her the first person with Japanese ancestry to be elected MLA in BC.

 In the 39th Parliament, Yamamoto's BC Liberal Party formed a majority government, and she was named to Premier Gordon Campbell's cabinet as Minister of State for Intergovernmental Relations.
-In this position she worked with American and Canadian federal officials in resolving US-Canada border issues prior to the 2010 Winter Olympics in Vancouver, as well as hosting officials from other governments during the games.
+In this position she worked with American and Canadian federal officials in resolving Canada–United States border issues prior to the 2010 Winter Olympics in Vancouver, as well as hosting officials from other governments during the games.
 She helped coordinate the provincial government response to the US state of Montana and the United Nations concerning resource extraction in Flathead River Valley that was impacting the Waterton-Glacier International Peace Park; the province implemented a short term ban on mining and oil/gas extraction, followed a permanent ban in a designated area with the Flathead Watershed Area Conservation Act in 2011.

 She was a strong advocate of the Harmonized Sales Tax (HST), as she had been lobbying in favour of its introduction in BC for years prior to running for political office.
 However, it proved to be an unpopular initiative with 6,786 people in her North Vancouver-Lonsdale riding signing the FightHST group's petition asking for it to be repealed; the FightHST group also considered conducting a recall campaign against Yamamoto.
 Just prior to his resignation, Premier Campbell shuffled his cabinet in October 2010, moving Yamamoto to the new role of Minister of State for Building Code Renewal.
 In this position she was to oversee the modernization of the provincial building code with considerations given to new techniques and technologies, as well as reconciling provisions for single- and multi-family dwellings.